 |Individual||Demonstration of a manor house||Griffith|

 The application process for the project is being run in two stages.
-The first stage, an Expression of Interest (EOI), closed in May 2018 and assessed the market interest, capability and experience of applicants.
+The first stage, an Expression of Interest (EOI), closed in May 2018 and assessed the market interest, capability, qualifications and experience of applicants.
+Their proposals had to meet the Demonstration Housing Project’s objectives specified by the Legislative Assembly.
 Applicants included architects, designers, planners, developers, community and social housing providers, builders, community organisations and individuals.

 The EOI received 27 proposals, of which 20 were selected to progress to the next stage of the process.

-The second stage of the process is a Request for Proposal (RFP), which requires further detail on the Demonstration Housing concept, financial capacity, further refined plans and a stakeholder and community engagement strategy for the proposal.
+The second stage of the process is a Request for Proposal (RFP), which requires further detail on the Demonstration Housing concept and financial capacity.
+It also asked for further refined plans, and a stakeholder and community engagement strategy for the proposal.

 The Housing Choices Collaboration Hub assisted in the development of the second stage RFP evaluation criteria – specifically: improving building quality; preserving the garden city character; retaining trees and vegetation to mitigate heat island effect; and encouraging universal design.